pluginkollektiv/antispam-bee/readme.txt

 A complete documentation is available on [pluginkollektiv.org](https://antispambee.pluginkollektiv.org/documentation/).

 ## Changelog ##

+### 3.0.0 – WIP ###
+	* Complete code rewrite and backend UI overhaul
+    * Allows to extend Antispam Bee with own rules
+    * Allows to use Antispam Bee rules for other reactions than comments, for example, forms

+### 2.11.3 ###
+	* Fix: Multiselect for "Delete comments by spam reasons" was not saving values
+	* Fix: Fix broken link for ISO country codes
+	* Maintenance: Added test for PHP 8.2
+	* Maintenance: Tested up to WordPress 6.2

+### 2.11.2 ###
+	* Tweak: remove superfluous translations
+	* Tweak: make FAQ link an anchor link
+	* Fix: spam counter no longer raises a warning with PHP 8.1 if no spam is present yet
+	* Fix: spam reasons are now localized correctly
+	* Fix: Translations were loaded twice on some admin pages
+	* Maintenance: Tested up to WordPress 6.1

+### 2.11.1 ###
+	* Tweak: remove superfluous type attribute from inline script tag
+	* Maintenance: Tested up to WordPress 6.0

 ### 2.11.0 ###
   * Fix: Allow empty comments if `allow_empty_comment` is set to true